 A goal may be scored directly from a corner kick, but only against the opposing team.
+If the ball directly enters the kicker's goal, a corner kick is awarded to the opponents

 A CORNER KICK IS AWARDED WHEN:

 • The whole of the ball, having last touched a player of the defending team, passes over the goal line, either on the ground or in the air, and a goal is not scored in accordance with Law 11.